Love Island 2020 cast – meet the full line-up of singletons looking for love

 Coupled up with: Connagh

 She’s the little sister of Rochelle Humes who has her personal ambitions when Love Island is completed.
-Sophie’s dream man is Anthony Joshua and has loads of showbiz buddies as effectively.
+Sophie’s dream man is Anthony Joshua and has loads of showbiz buddies as properly.

 Learn extra about Sophie right here.